kisoqual/tiemer/README.md

   </a>
 </p>

+# System requirements

+minimal:
+- potato that runs windows... or wine

+recommended:
+- a console that supports ANSI escape codes (colors and beep)

 # Installing & using
 To install this program, you need to run executable and place where you want.<br>
 You can use though console since is a cli program, but you can also run as executable icon.